7 nights starting from

 Explore the Portugal Marble Route

-Portugal's Alentejo region, is a land of rolling plains, whitewashed villages, and a rich historical heritage.
-From cork forests to winding trails and bustling antique markets, this is a tour packed with colour, flavour and adventure, a journey for the curious where every day brings something new to experience.
+Portugal’s Alentejo region is a land of golden plains, whitewashed villages, and centuries of living history.
+From cork forests and scenic trails to lively antique markets, this journey is a feast of colour, flavour, and discovery — a tour designed for the curious, where each day offers a new and unforgettable experience.

-Try your hand at cheese-making in Redondo, taste wines aged in ancient clay pots and explore the royal palace in Vila Viçosa.
-Stroll Évora’s medieval streets, enjoy a vineyard picnic and an off-road jeep ride in a place where every moment is rich with Portugal’s living heritage.
+Try your hand at traditional cheese-making in Redondo, sip wines matured in ancient clay amphorae and wander the grand halls of the royal palace in Vila Viçosa.
+Meander through the medieval streets of Évora, enjoy a sun-drenched vineyard picnic, and set off on an off-road jeep adventure — all in a region where heritage is not just preserved, but lived.

 Available Departures |